When to Sick Crate chickens

 #5.
 Is your Chicken’s Poo Normal?

-A more obvious warning sign with any animal is the sight of runny or foul-smelling poo.
-Every day get into the habit of walking your coop and chicken run.
-Check the ground and if you see any of your birds defecate while you are there and take a quick look.
+Check the ground.
+If you see any of your birds defecate while you are there, take a quick look.
 This simple habit can help you stop a simple illness before it becomes a serious disease.

 What diseases can you find with runny poo?
 Worms are the number one issue.
 Coccidia is common in chickens and something to be on the lookout for, as it can cause fatalities rather quickly.